alextongme/noteworthy/README.md

 5. **Visit [http://localhost:3000](http://localhost:3000) in your browser.**

 ## Future Improvements
+### Write Unit Tests
+- Write unit tests to ensure a bug-free experience.

+### Migrate to TypeScript
+- Move codebase to TypeScript.

+### Migrate to Modern React
+- Use React hooks and ensure entire project is utilizing modern React principles.

 ### Dark mode
 - Easily switch between light and dark modes on the note editor, through the sidebar button, if your eyes need a rest or your writing creativity needs a bright boost. <br></br>
 <p align="center">